simcard0000/music275-log/notes/lab1.md

 * *Step 1 - in `cardioid` position, saying my name*
     * The sound of the recording location was quiet; but there was a background hum from the furnace, electrical, etc. systems of the college through the walls, as well as some shuffling from the person who I was sharing the room with.
     * I was worried about not holding myself from an appropriate distance from the microphone; I did not bring a measuring tape or a ruler, so I could not properly verify if my mouth was indeed 15 cm from the microphone.
 Otherwise, the background noise stayed the same during recording.
-    * After recording, I was surprised with how clear my name sounded; however I definitely enunciated my first name more than my last (I think I have a tendency to do that in general).
+    * After recording, I was surprised with how clear my name sounded; however, I definitely enunciated my first name more than my last (I think I have a tendency to do that in general).
-    * There was a difference in the sounds from Step 1 and Step 2...(which I will get to in the next bit)
+    * There was a difference in the sounds from Step 1 and Step 2... (which I will get to in the next bit)
 * *Step 2 - in `omnidirectional` position, saying my name again*
     * The background ambience stayed the same (as in Step 1); and I believe I heard some muffled foot traffic in the hallway outside the lab before recording.
     * While recording, the background noise was constant (as in the last bullet point).